byzheng/vscode-tiddlyedit/README.md

 3. Open a tiddler to edit.
 The tiddler is saved into temporary folder with filename `title.tid` and content as tiddler text field.
 4. Save your changes to update the tiddler in your TiddlyWiki instance through WebAPI.
 5. Your browser will automatically refresh to show the updated tiddler.
 The sync interval is determined by the TiddlyWiki hidden configuration [Sync Polling Interval](https://tiddlywiki.com/#Hidden%20Setting%3A%20Sync%20Polling%20Interval).
+6. Install [tw-livebridge](https://github.com/byzheng/tw-livebridge) to enable bidirectional editing, i.e. Open a tiddler in the browser from VS Code and edit a tiddler in VS Code from the browser.

 ## Extension Settings